Five former firefighters indicted on arson charges

-Braveboy stated during the conference that these five firefighters allegedly “conspired with” three civilians to set the fires at vacant homes during times when the firefighters would be on duty to put out the fires.
+Prince George’s County State’s Attorney Aisha Braveboy said these five firefighters allegedly “conspired with” three civilians to set the fires at vacant homes during times when the firefighters would be on duty to put out the fires.

 “When individuals who have an oath to protect us, when they violate that oath, we have to take action,” Braveboy said during the conference.

+The suspects have been identified as 26-year-old Jeremy Hawkins of North Potomac, 19-year-old Nicholas Holzberger of Riverdale, 24-year-old George Smith of Purceville, Va, 24-year-old Jay St. John of Centreville, VA and 21-year-old Cole Vazquez of Bowie.

-One firefighter, Jeremy Hawkins, was taken into custody on Wednesday while the other four were issued criminal summons, officials said.
+Hawkins was taken into custody on Wednesday while the other four were issued a criminal summons, officials said.

 This follows an investigation that began in January 2020 when suspicions first arose.